spl1nes/blog/src/tpl/content/blog/business/20180913_a_software_developer_in_your_company.md

-# A Software Developer In Your Business
+# A Software Developer In Your Company

 This article will cover reasons why I believe a software developer for a mid-sized company can be a very valuable asset even if your business doesn’t do any software development as its core business strategy.
 The reasons are mostly based on my own experience as well as information I receive from other companies I've worked together with.